rust-lang/cargo/src/doc/src/reference/cargo-targets.md

 > is `false` if at least one target is manually defined in `Cargo.toml`.
 > Beginning with the 2018 edition, the default is always `true`.

+> **Note:** Scripts are self-contained and do not support additional targets
+> nor controlling target discovery.

 > **MSRV:** Respected as of 1.27 for `autobins`, `autoexamples`, `autotests`, and `autobenches`

 > **MSRV:** Respected as of 1.83 for `autolib`